Social Media Marketing

 1. Status Updates

-Providing product and service updates via Twitter, Facebook, Google+ and other forms of social media will let your followers know what’s going on with your company.
+Providing product and service updates via Twitter, Facebook, Google My Business, and other forms of social media will let your followers know what’s going on with your company.

 2. One-on-One Support